-Police working to determine who abused 1-year-old boy at Indy day care
+Police working to determine who abused 1-year-old boy at Indy daycare

 "I couldn't protect him and I was trying to do what's best for my kids like going to the doctor, taking care of my health and going to school.
 I've been going to school for two years and I just got him into daycare just when I call myself getting stuff on track," Tiffany said.

-FOX59 checked the online database and found the Kiddie Garden is a licensed day care and it was inspected October 2017.
+FOX59 checked the online database and found the Kiddiegarden is a licensed daycare and it was inspected October 2017.
 Police are investigating but at this time no charges or arrests have been made as they work to find out what happened.

+The owner of the daycare tells FOX59 the worker has been fired.